6 Steps to Reclaim Your Power and Dream a Bigger Dream

 - Get carried away!
 We stop ourselves from dreaming big because we immediately think we have to be realistic.
 We feel stuck and don’t allow ourselves to dream.
 We convince ourselves we are too old, not enough, too young, too inexperienced, or some other version of the same old story.
 It’s always something.
 I want you to go there and know if you can dream it, you can achieve it.
 A goal is simply a dream with a deadline.

 - Write your dreams.
-When you write your dreams, you connect to them on a more meaningful level.
+When you list dreams on paper, you connect to them on a more meaningful level.
 Also, studies show when you write your dreams you are more likely to create big goals and make them your reality.

 - Focus on how you feel.
 Use your feelings as a GPS to guide you to your happy feeling place.
 If things don’t feel good for you, then change it up.
 That’s a sign you are not on the right path.
 Don’t accept your reality as the way it’s supposed to be.
 If your dreams don’t propel you out of bed and make you leap with joy, you need to find a bigger dream my friend.